North Wales Bikepacking

 The intent is to ride either route as fast as you are able while adhering to the set of rules listed below.
 You are expected to navigate the unmarked course entirely on your own.
 There are no waymarkers or checkpoints on the course, only a downloadable gpx file.
 Map navigation is not part of the challenge, so for efficiency and safety a GPS unit is recommended.

 It is an unofficial challenge that is not sanctioned in any way, with no organisation, and no support.
 All this website provides is the route, the rules, a suggested start time, and a list of riders who have completed the challenge.
-A maximum time limit (for both the NW400 and NW 300) is set at 72 hours for your ride to be included in the register of successful completions below (although this time limit should not discourage you from entering the event as more leisurely route attempts are encouraged!).

 The Clwydian Range and Dee Valley AONB